welpo/tabi/content/blog/mastering-tabi-settings/index.md

 tabi has three date formats: `long_date_format`, `short_date_format` and `archive_date_format`.
 The short format is used in a post's metadata, while the long format is used when listing posts (i.e. on the [blog section](@/blog/_index.md) or the [main page](@/_index.md)).
 The archive format is used to display day and month on the archive page.

-The default is "6th July 2049" for `long_date_format` and `short_date_format` in English.
-For other languages, the defaut is `"%d %B %Y"` for the long format and `"%-d %b %Y"` for the short format.
-The universal default for the archive format is `"%d %b"`.
+In English, the defaults are "6th July 2049" for `long_date_format` and "6th Jul 2049" for `short_date_format`.
+For other languages, the default is `"dd MMMM y"` for the long format and `"d MMM y"` for the short format.
+The universal default for the archive format is `"dd MMM"`.

-In Zola, time formatting syntax is inspired fom strftime.
-A full reference is available in the [chrono docs](https://docs.rs/chrono/0.4.31/chrono/format/strftime/index.html).
+Date formats use [UTS-35 patterns](https://unicode.org/reports/tr35/tr35-dates.html#Date_Field_Symbol_Table).
+For example, `d`, `dd`, `MMM`, `MMMM` and `y` produce a numeric day, zero-padded day, abbreviated month, full month and year.
+Quote literal text with apostrophes, as in `d 'of' MMMM y`.
+Textual month and weekday names follow the current language's locale.

 #### Per-language date formats